 The District continues to receive favorable construction bids.
-While prices appear to be rising since the depth of the economic downturn, we continue to receive multiple bids at competitive prices.
-This continuing benefit has enabled the District to deliver high quality educational facilities at a very cost effective price.
-Consistent with statewide declines in property values, the total assessed valuation of property within the District's jurisdiction declined by 13.3% for the period 2010-2013.
-In 2014, assessed valuation increased by 4% and increased by 6% in 2015.
+While prices have risen since the depth of the economic downturn, we continue to receive multiple bids at competitive prices.
+This continuing benefit has enabled the District to deliver high quality educational facilities at a cost effective price.
+In 2015, assessed valuation increased by 6% and increased by 5% in 2016.
 If assessed valuations continue to increase by at least the projected rate of 3.5%, the District should not need to delay bond issuances to stay within the projected tax rate of \$9.09 for Measure M.